FluegelsApps/iot-utilities/docs/app-changelog.md

 - fixed issue that BLE-Testing sometimes crashed due to UI-failures
 - fixed issue that RSSI-History sometimes crashes due to concurrent data modification
+- fixed issue that causes app to crash when starting any service on OnePlus devices

 ---